 The Golden Gate Bridge

 This is an obvious one, but there are many options and decisions to make.
 We try to help our newly married couples decide by providing them with the best possible information and ideas.
 Late in the afternoon you can approach the Golden Gate Bridge from the ocean side by Baker Beach.
 This provides nice warm light on the bridge and enhances the colors.
 Earlier in the morning, we often like to take pictures of our newlyweds from the San Francisco Bay side of the bridge.
 This will often provide very nice dimensional lighting on the Golden Gate.
+The potential for fog is always a concern, especially in the late Spring and early summer.
+If we know it is going to be really foggy we will normally take our couples to Fort Point after their San Francisco city hall wedding.
 Listed below are some of the most common angles to approach wedding photography of the bridge.
 We are happy to discuss these options with the bride and groom and determine the best San Francisco locations based upon weather and the time of the day.

 - Baker Beach